How to protect your home from water damage during natural disasters

 Natural disasters can be very devastating.
 In March-April 2017, Cyclone Debbie claimed more than 12 lives in NSW and Queensland.
 In October 2017, flooding occurred in Central Coast Queensland.
 The Great Southern Region and West Victoria also experienced severe flooding and storm-like situations this year.
 Unfortunately, we cannot do much to prevent a natural disaster.
-But, if you take proper precautionary measures, you will be able to prevent/minimise water damage and safeguard your home against flood, storm, and other natural disasters.
-Our water damage restoration team has some valuable tips for you:
+But, if you take proper precautionary measures, you will be able to prevent/minimise water damage and safeguard your home against a flood, storm, and other natural disasters.
+Our water leak technician team has some valuable tips for you:

 Inspect and repair your roof

 - If you haven’t had your roof inspected in the past few years, get it done as soon as possible.
 Nothing can be more devastating than a leaking roof.
-Other than the unsightly water stains, roof leaks can invite major water damage remediation Get the leaks fixed, the loose shingles secured and the tiles fastened with screws and wires.
+Other than the unsightly water stains, roof leaks can invite major water damage remediation.
+Get the leaks fixed, the loose shingles secured and the tiles fastened with screws and wires.
 If you are planning for a complete roof restoration, ask your roofing contractor to suggest you impact-resistant materials that are capable of standing up to extreme weather.

 - Install or repair gutter guard to prevent gutter clogs.
 Also, get the gutter and downspouts cleaned regularly.

 - If you notice water seepage in the basement of your home after a rainfall, get it resealed on a priority basis.
 Water leaks in the basement indicate that the once-waterproof basement floor and walls have deteriorated.
 This calls for waterproofing your flooring and walls again.